rubenvannieuwpoort/posts/cardanos-formula.md

 $$ q = c + a \frac{9b-2a^2}{27} $$

 You might have noticed that we find only one solution.
-It is actually possible to find the other two solutions with a slight change in the formula, which I'll explain in the last section.
-If you like a good challenge, try to find out why we don't find all solutions, and try to modify the formula to provide all complex solutions of the cubic formula (if you need a hint, take a look at the second paragraph).
+It is actually possible to find the other two solutions with a slight change in the formula, which I’ll explain in the last section.
+If you like a good challenge, try to find out why we don’t find all solutions, and try to modify the formula to provide all complex solutions of the cubic formula (if you need a hint, take a look at the second paragraph).

 ## Simplifying the result